kilerhg/Python-Studies/test/README.md

 1. Assert - Verify if the result is what we expect

+`` - Verify places of code with no test
 ## TDD

 A way of developing the software, doing first the tests and then the code to satisfact the test.